edsu/freddiegray-tweet-viewer/README.md

     images.py tweets.json > js/ids.js

-`images.py` will filter out only original tweets that have embedded media, and which have been retweeted at least once.
+`images.py` will filter out only original tweets that have embedded media.
 By default it will also remove duplicates of the same media file.
 So two tweets that reference the same media file will only be included once.
 You can control this behavior with command line arguments.

+One way of limiting tweets that are displayed can be to limit to only tweets that have been retweeted more than say 5 times:

+    images.py --min_retweet 5

+This can help in situations where people are spamming a hashtag with advertising, etc. If you collected your data from the live stream you won't have the retweet count; but here's a trick for getting the latest retweet counts for your data.

+    images.py --text tweets.json > ids.txt
+    twarc.py --hydrate ids.txt > newer_tweets.json

+Any tweets that have been deleted won't appear in newer_tweets.json.
+But you won't be able to display these anyway, so maybe that's a good thing.

 [twarc]: http://github.com/edsu/twarc